KoreTeknology/Blender-GN-Library-Addon/README.md

 * Author: **Uriel Deveaud** - [Kore Teknology](https://github.com/KoreTeknology)
 * License: This project is released under the GPL License.

-## Acknowledgments

 * This work is dedicated to all Blender users ;)
-* i will try to keep all types of codes as clear as possible using syntax highlighting and line referencing